China steelmaking ingredients rise on robust production demand

 At a briefing on Thursday, the state planner said with the development of China's economy, demand for crude steel still has room to grow during the 14th Five-Year Plan.

-Steel prices on the Shanghai Futures Exchange slipped.
-Construction-used steel rebar SRBcv1, for October delivery, dipped 0.6% to 5,057 yuan a tonne.
+Steel rebar and hot rolled coils on the Shanghai Futures Exchange also recovered from losses during morning session.

+Construction-used steel rebar SRBcv1, for October delivery, increased 0.3% to 5,101 yuan a tonne.

-Hot rolled coils SHHCcv1, used in the manufacturing sector, fell 0.7% to 5,318 yuan per tonne.
+Hot rolled coils SHHCcv1, used in the manufacturing sector, inched up 0.3% to 5,371 yuan per tonne.

-The July contract for Shanghai stainless steel futures SHSScv1 dropped 1.1% to 16,105 yuan a tonne.
+The July contract for Shanghai stainless steel futures SHSScv1 dipped 0.7% to 16,160 yuan per tonne.

 (Reporting by Min Zhang and Dominique Patton; Editing by Subhranshu Sahu)